China opens up finance sector to more foreign investment

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Beijing: China lifted some restrictions on foreign investment in the financial sector on Saturday, as the world´s second largest economy fights slowing growth at home and a damaging trade war with the US.
+BEIJING: China lifted some restrictions on foreign investment in the financial sector Saturday, as the world's second largest economy fights slowing growth at home and a damaging trade war with the US.

 China will remove shareholding limits on foreign ownership of securities, insurance and fund management firms in 2020, a year earlier than originally planned, the Financial Stability and Development Committee said in a statement posted by the central bank Saturday.